aryat10/TicTacTo/README.md

 This is the small game I created using React framework to explore more about React.

+This is simply a game project furthur changes will be made.

+I have used the plateform of https://replit.com/~

 I have finally explored useState concept of React which I have used in React.